The low carb diet is a dietary system that some people have a lot of success with.

 Nina Teicholz is also one of the biggest names in the nutrition world.

-An investigative journalist famous for her award-winning book of 2014, which is one of the best nutrition books around.
+An investigative journalist famous for her award-winning book of 2014, which is one of the most interesting nutrition books around.

 - The Big Fat Surprise: Why Butter, Meat and Cheese Belong in a Healthy Diet

-Her book is incredibly well-research and shows everything that’s wrong with conventional dietary advice in meticulous fashion.
+Her book is incredibly well-research and shows the many wrongs of conventional dietary advice in meticulous fashion.

 With the recent release of his first book, Sammy Pepys is someone to look out for.